twistedfall/opencv-rust/README.md

   OpenCV-3.4.x or `/usr/include/opencv4` for OpenCV-4.x.

 * `OPENCV_PACKAGE_NAME`
-  In some cases you might want to override the pkg-config or vcpkg package name, you can use this environment variable for that.
+  In some cases you might want to override the pkg-config, cmake or vcpkg package name, you can use this environment variable for that.
 If you set it pkg-config will expect to find the file with that name and `.pc` extension in the package directory.
+Cmake will look for that file with `.cmake` extension.
 And vcpkg will use that name to try to find package in `packages` directory under `VCPKG_ROOT`.
-For legacy reasons `OPENCV_PKGCONFIG_NAME` is also supported as this variable name.
+You can also use separate environment variables to set different package names for different package systems:
+    * `OPENCV_PKGCONFIG_NAME`
+    * `OPENCV_CMAKE_NAME`
+    * `OPENCV_VCPKG_NAME`

+* `OPENCV_CMAKE_BIN`
+  Path to cmake binary (used in OpenCV discovery process using cmake).
+If not set then just "cmake" will be used.
+For example, you can set something like "/usr/local/bin/cmake" here.

+* `OPENCV_DISABLE_PROBES`
+  Comma separated list of OpenCV package auto-discovery systems to exclude from running.
+Might be useful if one of the higher priority systems is producing incorrect results.
+Can contain the following values:
+    * pkg_config
+    * cmake
+    * vcpkg

 The following variables affect the building the of the `opencv` crate, but belong to external components: